-- The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
+- The MMU recommends that the lead times for demand resources be shortened to 30 minutes with a one hour minimum dispatch for all resources.
+(Priority: Medium.
+First reported 2013.
+Status: Partially adopted.) - The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
+(Priority: High.
+First reported 2010.
+Status: Partially adopted.) - The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
 (Priority: Low.
 First reported 2017.
 Status: Partially adopted.) - The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the synchronized reserve market be eliminated.
 (Priority: Medium.
 First reported 2018.
-Status: Adopted 2022.) - The MMU recommends that 30 minute preemergency and emergency demand response be considered to be 30 minute reserves.
+Status: Adopted 2022.) - The MMU recommends that 30 minute pre-emergency and emergency demand response be considered to be 30 minute reserves.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that energy efficiency resources (EE) not be included in the capacity market mechanism and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately.
+Status: Not adopted.) - The MMU recommends that energy efficiency resources (EE) not be included in the capacity market mechanism and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
 (Priority: Medium.
 First reported 2018.
-Status: Adopted 2024.)9 - The MMU recommends that, if energy efficiency resources remain in the capacity market mechanism, PJM codify eligibility requirements to claim the property rights to energy efficiency installations in the tariff including a contract with the owner of every energy efficiency installation and that PJM institute a registration system to track claims to the property rights to energy efficiency installations and document installation periods of energy efficiency installations.
+Status: Adopted 2024.)9 - The MMU recommends that, if energy efficiency resources remain in the capacity market mechanism, PJM codify eligibility requirements to claim the capacity rights to energy efficiency installations in the tariff including a contract with the owner of every energy efficiency installation and that PJM institute a registration system to track claims to capacity rights to energy efficiency installations and document installation periods of energy efficiency installations.
 (Priority: Medium.
 First reported 2022.
-Status: Not adopted.) - The MMU recommends that demand reductions based entirely on behind the meter generation be capped at the lower of economic maximum or actual generation output.
+Status: Not adopted.)

+- The MMU recommends that demand reductions based entirely on behind the meter generation be capped at the lower of economic maximum or actual generation output.
 (Priority: High.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that all demand resources register as Pre-Emergency Load Response and that the Emergency Load Response Program be eliminated.
 (Priority: High.
 First reported 2020.
 Status: Not adopted.) - The MMU recommends that EDCs not be allowed to participate in markets as DER aggregators in addition to their EDC role.
 (Priority: High.
 First reported 2021.
-Status: Not adopted.)

-- The MMU recommends that PJM include a 5.0 MW maximum size cap on DER aggregations.
+Status: Not adopted.) - The MMU recommends that PJM include a 5.0 MW maximum size cap on DER aggregations.
 (Priority: Medium.
 First reported 2021.
 Status: Not adopted.) - The MMU recommends that PJM use a nodal approach for DER participation in PJM markets that excludes multinodal aggregation.
 (Priority: Medium.
 First reported 2022.
 Status: Partially adopted.) - The MMU recommends that the Commission require PJM to include in OATT Attachment M the explicit statement that the Market Monitor's role includes the right to collect information from EDCs and DERA related to actions taken on the distribution system related to DERs.
 (Priority: Medium.
 First reported 2023.
 Status: Not adopted.) - The MMU recommends that PJM revise the requirements for reporting expected real time energy load reductions by CSPs to PJM to improve the accuracy and usefulness to PJM's system operators.
 (Priority: Medium.
 First reported 2023.
 Status: Not adopted.) - The MMU recommends that PJM define when operators can and should call on demand resources, given that a call on demand resources no longer triggers a PAI.
 The MMU recommends that PJM revise the performance requirements for demand resources to include an event specific measurement for dispatch occurring outside of Performance Assessment Events and penalties for nonperformance.
 (Priority: Medium.
 First reported 2023.
 Status: Not adopted.)